 - know how your child’s mind and body work

-- don’t try to compare your child with other children who have already been potty trained, even your own
+- don’t try to compare your child with other children who have already been trained, even your own

-The 3 day potty training method works best when the parent that’s most involved in the child’s learning activities does the training.
+This teaching routine works best when the parent that’s most involved in the child’s learning activities does the training.
 Also familiarizing your child with the potty before the training is started helps set the stage for an enjoyable and stress-free toilet training process.

 If you want to avoid accidents like pooping or peeing on the floor while teaching your child how to use the potty, it’s important that you recognize how your toddler signals that he or she needs to pee or poo, like a change in facial expression, squirming, squatting or holding the genital area.